Frequently Asked Questions Compensation Program

 I received an adjustment to the minimum of my market reference range this year; does this adjustment preclude me from receiving adjustments in future years?

-No. The goal of the first phase of the Compensation Program is to bring individual salaries to the minimum of the market reference range.
-While continuing to make adjustments to bring employee pay to the minimum of the range, we will begin to use experience and performance measures to move employees to the appropriate place within their range.
+No. While continuing to make adjustments to bring employee pay to the minimum of the range, we will begin to use experience and performance measures to move employees to the appropriate place within their range.
 Employees who

 received an adjustment to the minimum may be eligible for additional adjustments based upon their performance and experience in future years.